Shanganagh Bray Wastewater Treatment Works, Dun Laoghaire County, Ireland

 Purpose of Ireland's wastewater treatment project

-The project was part of a broader programme called the Water Services Investment Programme.
+The project was part of the broader Water Services Investment Programme.
 The €5bn ($6.6bn) investment programme is committed to elevate utility infrastructure for water and drainage throughout the county.

 The main purpose of the project was to upgrade the existing facility in accordance with the Urban Wastewater Treatment Directive and associated Irish Regulations.
 The upgraded facility also complies with other EU directives and national regulations meant for environment protection.